jwangSJS/CulminatingProject/README.md

 in the on-screen piano, in this case, the left-most C. This means that for an octave selected n, the highest note on the on-screen piano, the right-most C, would have an octave of n + 2.

+The keybinds are as follows: QWERTYUIOP[] forms the first line of white keys, and then ZXCVBNM<>/ forms the next line of white keys.
+The respective black keys are above the white key rows and are in their relative positions to the white key rows.

 Class Structure
 ----------------------------------